gameFace22/lucif3rr.github.io/_posts/2014-08-11-securityquestions.md

 Description
 -----------------
 There is no industry standard either for providing guidance to users or developers when using or implementing a Forgot Password feature.
 The result is that developers generally pick a set of dubious questions and implement them insecurely.
-Any security question should be memorable,safe,never universal,consistent.
+Any security question should be memorable, safe, nearly universal and consistent.

 Mitigation
 ---------------
-* Review Any Canned Questions with Your Legal Department or Privacy Officer and  decide on Identity Data vs Canned Questions vs. User-Created Questions.
+* Review any canned questions with your legal department or privacy officer and decide on Identity Data vs Canned Questions vs. User-Created Questions.

 * Periodically Have Your Users Review their questions and update them.